hashicorp/terraform/website/docs/language/functions/templatefile.html.md

 dynamically during a Terraform operation.

 `*.tftpl` is the recommended naming pattern to use for your template files.
-Terraform will not prevent you from using other names but following this convention will help your editor understand the content and likely provide better editing experience as a result.
+Terraform will not prevent you from using other names, but following this convention will help your editor understand the content and likely provide better editing experience as a result.